It Took Almost 50 Years, But TV Is Finally Getting Abortion Stories (Mostly) Right

 Scandal, “Baby It’s Cold Outside” (2015)

-Shonda Rhimes returned to the subject of abortion in an episode of Scandal that explicitly tied policy to lived experiences.
-In the episode, Olivia Pope (Kerry Washington) gets an abortion as Mellie (Bellamy Young) filibusters in the Senate, trying to stop a bill that would largely defund Planned Parenthood.
-When the episode aired, Rhimes tweeted that the budget items were based on real proposals, and Planned Parenthood praised the episode for its advocacy.

-In 2017, Rhimes told the Hollywood Reporter that ABC’s Standards and Practices had asked to cut the abortion scene.
-“I said, ‘Go ahead, alter the scene.
-We'll just have a lot of articles about how you altered the scene,’” she said.
-The scene aired as is.
-And although anti-choice organisations took issue with the episode, particularly its use of Aretha Franklin’s “Silent Night,” fans didn’t.

 The episode was one of the first to show a Black lead character getting an abortion.
 According to the Guttmacher Institute, 39% of people getting abortions in the U.S. are white, while 28% are Black, 25% are Hispanic, and 6% are Asian or Pacific Islander.
-In 2014, Dr. Sisson analysed TV portrayals of abortion and found that the overwhelming majority were received by white characters.
-This was in large part because there were few women of colour characters on TV to begin with — Washington was the first black woman to lead a network drama.
+In 2014, Dr. Sisson analyzed TV portrayals of abortion and found that the overwheming majority were received by white characters.
+This was in large part because there were few women of colour characters on TV to begin with — Washington was the first Black woman to lead a network drama.

 Advertisement